 Images and Events, Inc. is the responsible party that is promoting and organizing the Washington State Summer Con.
-The “event” is Saturday, June 20, 2020 and June 21, 2020.
+The “event” is from Friday, June 18 through June 201, 2021.
 Any questions to these rules and regulations can be made to email@example.com.

 Any person applying for Artist Alley must agree to and acknowledge the standard Vendor Rules and Regulations.